 \subsection{From the Conze--Lesigne equation to nilpotent translational systems}

-Now we show that (i) implies (ii). we begin with a technical reduction.
+Now we show that (i) implies (ii).
+We begin with a technical reduction.
 Define a \emph{good system} to be a translational $\Gamma$-system $G/\Lambda$ of the form required in part (ii) with the additional conditions listed at the end of the theorem; thus $G$ is a locally compact nilpotent Polish group of nilpotency class two, $\Lambda$ is an abelian lattice in $G$, and $G$ contains a compact central Lie group $G_2$ containing $[G,G]$ with $\Lambda \cap G_2$ trivial.
 Call a factor of a $\Gamma$-system a \emph{good factor} if it is abstractly isomorphic to a good system.
-Our task is to show that any Conze--Lesigne $\Gamma$-system is the inverse limit of a system of good factors, indexed by a directed set.
+Our task is to show that any Conze--Lesigne $\Gamma$-system is the inverse limit of a directed family of good factors.
 The requirement to be a directed set can be dropped thanks to the following observation (cf., \cite[\S 13.3.2, Proposition 16]{hk-book}):

 \begin{proposition}[Good factors form a directed set] Given two good factors $\mathrm{Y}_1, \mathrm{Y}_2$ of $\mathrm{X}$, there exists another good factor $\mathrm{Y}$ of $\mathrm{X}$ such that $\mathrm{Y}_1, \mathrm{Y}_2 \leq \mathrm{Y}$. \end{proposition}